JetBrains Space Help

 • You prefer not to move your repository from its existing hosting to Space, but have a fully functioning, synchronized copy instead.
 This can be the first step of a gradual migration process.

 • You want to fork a remote repository by mirroring specific branches.
-For example, you mirror a remote repository's master and create local branches off of it in Space.
-Now you can push to your branches and keep them updated by rebasing them onto master, all without affecting the remote repository.
+For example, you mirror a remote repository's main and create local branches off of it in Space.
+Now you can push to your branches and keep them updated by rebasing them onto main, all without affecting the remote repository.

 You can also set up mirroring of an existing Space repository to sync it with an externally hosted repo.
 To do so, as well as to edit mirroring options, navigate to Repository Settings